An environmental film competition for Southern California high school students

 Awards & Prizes

-- Films may be created by an individual or a team (please be safe and healthy!)
+Films may be created by an individual or a team (please be safe and healthy!)

-- Finalists are required to attend the award ceremony in May 2020 (Date TBA).
+Finalists are required to attend the award ceremony Thursday, June 10, 2021.

 We are immensely grateful to the people and organizations whose support ensures the success of this project.
 The Skyscrape Foundation, along with Tina and John Quinn — your vision and generosity give young scientists and creatives across California a boost forward.
 Thank you.